ryansb/hugo-lambda/README.md

 snapshots of your site.
 The final bucket is the website bucket that holds the finished site and serves it to the world.

+## CloudFormation

+Ok, that CFN template is pretty large/gross.
+To make it easier to manage and edit, I've moved to editing it in YAML and generating the JSON version to send to AWS.
+If you edit the YAML, you can regenerate the JSON template one of two ways.

+1. Make sure the `PyYAML` module is installed and run `make`
+1. Use a site like [yamltojson.com](http://yamltojson.com/)

+To use it, you'll need to provide the base domain of your site.
+For example, mine is [rsb.io](http://rsb.io).
+This will determine the name of your buckets and will make the correct [Route53][r53] aliases to make your site accessible.

+Right now, the following resources are created by the template

+1. 4 buckets: input.ROOT, tar.ROOT, www.ROOT, and ROOT
+1. 2 domain records: one for your apex (ROOT) and one for www.ROOT, which redirects to ROOT via the www.ROOT bucket.
+1. InvokeRole IAM role.
+The InvokeRole is allowed to trigger lambda functions and is used primarily for development
+1. ExecRole IAM Role.
+The ExecRole is the role that the lambda functions take on when they execute.
+Thi role gets access to the S3 buckets to upload and download content.

 ## License

 This project is released under the GNU Affero General Public License, see